-My research on celebrity, UK audiences and development has recently featured on BBC Newsnight and in The New York Times, The Independent and the Daily Mail.
-My new book on Media and Development (Zed Books) featured in The Guardian as one of 10 recommended books for students on international development.
+His research has featured on BBC Newsnight, The New York Times, The Independent , El Pais, The Huffington Post and the Daily Mail.
+His book on Media and Development (Zed Books) featured in The Guardian as one of 10 recommended books for students on international development.

-Before joining the University of East Anglia as a lecturer in 2009 I worked as a secondary school teacher.
-I have taught in secondary schools in the UK, Kenya and in the British Overseas Territory of St. Helena.
+Before joining the University of East Anglia as a lecturer in 2009, Dr Scott worked as a secondary school teacher.
+He has taught in secondary schools in the UK, Kenya and in the British Overseas Territory of St. Helena.

 Dr. Martin Scott

 'Doing good’ and ‘looking good’ in global humanitarian reporting: Is philanthro-journalism good news?,

 in Communication in International Development : Doing Good or Looking Good?.

 Foundation-funded Journalism, Philanthrocapitalism and Tainted Donors,

 ‘Our newsroom in the cloud’: Slack, virtual newsrooms and journalistic practice,